electron/electron/docs/tutorial/window-customization.md

 ```

 Setting `titleBarOverlay: true` is the simplest way to expose window controls back into your `BrowserWindow`.
-If you’re interested in customizing the window controls further, check out the sections [Customizing traffic lights][] and [Customizing window controls][] that cover this in more detail.
+If you’re interested in customizing the window controls further, check out the sections [Custom traffic lights][] and [Custom window controls][] that cover this in more detail.

 #### Create a custom title bar